gagomap/fail2ban_settings/README.md

 ## Note:

-You can change user@yourdomain.com to your mail adress, and port 22 to your ssh port in jail.local.
+You can change destmail to your mail adress, and port 22 to your ssh port in jail.local.

 ## Nginx http limit requests module